nghttp2/nghttp2/README.rst

 example programs which depend on OpenSSL 1.0.1 or later).

 This project also develops SPDY client, server and proxy on top of Spdylay library.
-See `SPDY Client/Server Programs`_ section.
+See `SPDY Client and Server Programs`_ section.

 Development Status
 ------------------